BSP Layers and Reference Images for Yocto Project Software

 - Toradex BSP Layers and Reference Images for Yocto Project / Overview on the main website

 - TorizonCore / Overview on the main website

 While TorizonCore and the Reference Images are built on top of the BSP layers, they have fundamental differences.
 Learn more about them in our Embedded Linux page on the main Toradex website.

 This page focuses on the Toradex BSP Layers and Reference Images for Yocto Project.
 For Torizon, please refer to the Torizon software page.

 Toradex defines a release cycle for the BSP Layers, Reference Images for Yocto Project and TorizonCore.

 - LTS (every 12 months)

 To learn more about them and which one you should choose, read our support strategy:

 The currently active releases are:

-- 5: release currently under development.
-It has been anticipated and BSP 4 has been deferred, allowing Toradex to quickly align with the Yocto Project LTS.
+- 5: Latest LTS release.
+Aligned with the Yocto Project Dunfell LTS release.
 Learn more on our blog Toradex aligns embedded Linux releases with Yocto Project Long Term Support.

 The BSP Layers And Reference Images for Yocto Project Release Notes contains a list of new features and bug-fixes that are planed, and also known issues and limitations.